Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Main results

+Now, we see from Corollaries \ref{cor:3.2} and \ref{cor:3.4} that there exists a smooth function $f$ belonging to each of the cases $(C)$ and $(D)$ in Lemma $\ref{lem:2.1}$ such that the value of $m_0(f)$ attains the lower bound of $m_0(f)$ in Table 1.
+Therefore we obtain an answer to Question 1.

-\begin{theorem} Let $f$ be as in \eqref{eqn:1.5} with the condition: $a\neq b$.
-Then the following hold. \begin{enumerate} \item If $f$ belongs to the case $(C)$, then the estimate: $m_0(f)\geq 1/a$ is optimal. \item If $f$ belongs to the case $(D)$, then the estimate: $m_0(f)\geq 1/b$ is optimal. \end{enumerate} Here, the cases $(C)$, $(D)$ are as in Lemma \ref{lem:2.1}. \end{theorem} Consequently, it is shown that the lower estimates of $m_0(f)$ in Table 1 are optimal if $a\neq b$.
-The following question remains.
-(See also Remark \ref{rem:3.3}.)
+\begin{theorem} Let $f$ be as in \eqref{eqn:1.5}.
+Then the following hold. \begin{enumerate} \item If $f$ belongs to the case $(C)$, then the estimate: $m_0(f)\geq 1/a$ is optimal. \item If $f$ belongs to the case $(D)$, then the estimate: $m_0(f)\geq 1/b$ is optimal. \end{enumerate} Here, the cases $(C)$, $(D)$ are as in Lemma $\ref{lem:2.1}$. \end{theorem} Consequently, it is shown that each lower estimate of $m_0(f)$ in Table 1 is optimal.
+More detailed situations should be discussed.